MusicMamba: A Dual-Feature Modeling Approach for Generating Chinese Traditional Music with Modal Precision

 \subsubsection{Dataset}

-We used two datasets: the POP909 dataset\cite{Wang*2020} and a self-collected Chinese Traditional Music dataset (referred to as the FolkDB).
+We use two datasets: the POP909 dataset\cite{Wang*2020} and a self-collected Chinese Traditional Music dataset (referred to as the FolkDB).
 The POP909 dataset contains rich musical information, particularly in chords and melodies.
 Pre-training on this dataset allows the model to learn fundamental musical structures and elements, helping it to adapt more quickly to our FolkDB.
 Additionally, to address the lack of cultural diversity in the POP909 dataset, we have compiled a dataset of approximately 300 Chinese traditional music pieces.
 This dataset contains about 11 hours of piano MIDI works, featuring traditional modes such as the pentatonic and heptatonic scales, showcasing the diverse styles and modal characteristics of Chinese music.

-In terms of data preprocessing, since the original data consists of single-track Chinese traditional music melodies, we performed additional processing on the self-collected Chinese traditional music dataset to ensure that the model can effectively capture and generate music with Chinese cultural characteristics.
+In terms of data preprocessing, since the original data consists of single-track Chinese traditional music melodies, we perform additional processing on the self-collected Chinese traditional music dataset to ensure that the model can effectively capture and generate music with Chinese cultural characteristics.
 The specific steps are as follows:

-\begin{itemize} \item \textbf{Tonic Track Extraction.} We employed the tonic extraction framework mentioned in the Wuyun model\cite{Zhang2023}.
+\begin{itemize} \item \textbf{Tonic Track Extraction.} We employ the tonic extraction framework mentioned in the Wuyun model\cite{Zhang2023}.
 This framework uses a layered skeleton-guided approach, first constructing the skeleton of the melody and then extending it.

-\item \textbf{Mode Detection and Annotation.} After extracting the tonic track, we conducted mode detection on the melody using interval relationships.
+\item \textbf{Mode Detection and Annotation.} After extracting the tonic track, we conduct mode detection on the melody using interval relationships.
 By analyzing the intervals between each pair of tonic notes and leveraging the knowledge-enhanced logic within the Wuyun model, we obtained the mode track for each piece of music. \end{itemize}